 'Just like you taught me, Nan-a-mi!' he said, drawing out her name, with mirth in his eyes as he glanced at Tomoe.

-Nanami missed it.
-As her heart-beat crept back down, she grinned.
+Nanami missed the hostility as her heart-beat crept back down and she grinned.

-'So cool, Mizuki!' she glanced at the window hopefully.
+'So cool, Mizuki!' she enthused, glancing at the window hopefully.

 'Whatcha lookin' at, Nanami?'
 Mizuki sang as he sidled up to her.